luciaokay/DataMining2023/README.md

 Spotipy is a Python client for the Spotify Web API, facilitating data fetching and catalog querying.
 Follow these steps to set up your Spotify API access:

-• Install Spotipy using the following command:

-bash
-Copy code
-!pip install spotipy

-• Create a Spotify Developer's account and log in.
+• Create a [Spotify Developer]'s account and log in. (https://developer.spotify.com/)

 • Navigate to the Spotify Developer Dashboard.